 Day 6: Drive to Queenstown, TSS Earnslaw Farm Tour & Dinner

-Leaving Wānaka, you head over New Zealand's highest sealed road, the Crown Range Road, before dropping into Queenstown, your home base for the next few days.
+Leaving Wānaka, you'll drive about an hour south over New Zealand's highest sealed road, the Crown Range Road, before dropping into Queenstown, your home base for the next few days.
 Along the way, you might want to take a detour east to Gibbston, a community by the Kawarau Gorge known for its pinot noir wineries.
 Or consider visiting the Kawarau Suspension Bridge, the site of the world's first commercial bungee jumping outfit.
 If you're feeling up for it, get out of the car and try the 141-foot (43 m) leap!

 Once you've settled into your accommodations in Queenstown, head to the shores of Lake Wakatipu and step aboard the TSS Earnslaw steamship for a ride to the Walter Peak High Country Farm, where you'll have a barbecue dinner of New Zealand's signature dishes.
 After the meal, join a sing-along with the ship's pianist and breathe in the fresh night air as you watch the lights of Queenstown come into focus.